Dr Elahe Karimnia

 About me

-My research is at the intersection of spatial justice, urban practice, and performative theory.
-I am intrigued by implementation of concepts in urban planning and design, more in relation to the politics of design, intentions, narratives, and materiality.
-In my doctoral research "Producing Publicness" (Karimnia, 2018) at KTH Stockholm, I developed a critique of designing public spaces and the gap between intentions and outcomes of designing democratic inclusive spaces.
-I explored (re)appropriation of public spaces through dialectics of unintended consequence, as spatial agencies and practices that could creatively transform publicness of space and the planning and design decisions that have made them.
-The thesis articulates a productive dialogue between architects, spatial planners and users of public spaces.
+My research is at the intersection of spatial justice, urban design, and performativity.
+I am intrigued by implementation of concepts in urban planning and design, more in relation to the design process: politics of design, intentions, narratives, and materiality.
+In my doctoral research "Producing Publicness" (Karimnia, 2018) at KTH Stockholm, I developed a critique of the so-called intention-outcome gap of designing inclusive spaces through dialectics of unintended consequence.
+I explored (re)appropriation of public spaces, as spatial agencies that could creatively transform publicness of space but also design and planning decisions that have shaped them.
+The thesis articulates a metaphorical dialogue between architects, spatial planners and [invisible] users of public spaces.

-In current project, I explore the potential of Temporary Practices, for interrupting the mainstream urban imaginaries, and providing alternative narratives that can help cities towards a just transition.
+In other projects, I also explore the transformative potential of meanwhile practices, for interrupting the mainstream urban narratives, and providing alternative space for those at the margine.
 I collaborate in research on Sparks Bristol as a meanwhile project, to investigate new visions for social and cultural infrastructures and models of community spaces as creative ecologies.

 Prior to joining UWE, I served as an Associate in 'Urban Research and Spatial Practice' at Theatrum Mundi, a pioneering non-profit research centre based in London and Paris which aims to expand the crafts of city-making through collaboration between artists, architects and urbanists.
 I was responsible for research and writings on 'Urban Backstages' project exploring spaces and infrastructures for cultural production in cities.
 I was also involved in 'Choreographing the City' and 'Movement Forum' projects which offer interdisciplinary methods between choreography and urban design for designing (im)mobility justice in cities.